tsaastam/cljs-webgl-example/README.md

 Then browse to http://localhost:3000

-Alternatively, after "lein cljsbuild", open the file resources/public/hello.html in a browser.
+Alternatively, after "lein cljsbuild once", open the file resources/public/hello.html in a browser.